syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Disable the particular toolbar item
+Disable the particular toolbar item.